typelevel/Laika/docs/using-laika/sbt.md

 variant is supported for full compatibility with the reStructuredText specification and reuse of existing reStructuredText files making use of some of the standard directives.
 Laika supports almost all of the directives defined in the specification.
-Use the keys `rstSpanDirectives` or `rstBlockDirectives` for adding custom implementations to the built-in ones.
+Add an instance of type `RstExtensionRegistry` to the `laikaExtensions` setting for adding custom implementations to the built-in ones.
 For more details on this directive type see [Extending reStructuredText].

 The Laika variant is more flexible, as it can be used in template files as well as Markdown and reStructuredText markup.
 It is also somewhat simpler in syntax and configuration while offering the same functionality.
 It comes with a small set of predefined directives in this syntax.
-Use the keys `laikaSpanDirectives`, `laikaBlockDirectives` or `laikaTemplateDirectives` for adding custom implementations.
+Add an instance of type `DirectiveRegistry` to the `laikaExtensions` setting for adding custom implementations to the built-in ones.
 For more details on this directive type see [Directives][../extending-laika/directive.md:Directives].

 The examples in the two chapters linked above show how to implement a directive